Injective Hulls of Quantale-Enriched Multicategories: Injective Hulls of Enriched Quantum B-Algebras

 Promonoidal categories were introduced by Day in his thesis \cite{day_1971}.
 They originated from the observation that, in order to define a monoidal structure on the functor category $[X,V]$, one only needs a \textit{promonoidal} structure on $X$.
 As we are going to describe it, a promonoidal category is a monoid in $\Dist{V}$, with the monoidal structure inherited from the one in $\Vcat$, as described.

-Quantum B-algebras were introduced in \cite{Rump2013}.
-The motivation comes from non-commutative algebraic logic, for which they provide a unified semantic, as better explained in \cite{Rump2013, RUMP2014759}.
+Quantum B-algebras were introduced in \cite{RUMP2014759} and further developed in \cite{Rump2013}.
+The motivation comes from non-commutative algebraic logic, for which they provide a unified semantic, as better explained in \cite{RUMP2014759, Rump2013}.
 They are ordered sets equipped with two implications that mimic the residuals in a quantale.

 Since ordered monoids, and more generally their enriched counterpart, are promonoidal categories for which (part of) the promonoidal structure is representable, it is natural to ask if the same holds for quantum B-algebras.
 Not surprisingly, the answer is positive, as briefly shown in the last section of \cite{2016THECO}: quantum B-algebras are \textit{representable} promonoidal categories.
 In the following section we take this point of view in order to present the enriched version of quantum B-algebras.
 We show how $(L,V)$-categories provide a common roof for both of them, by showing how some categorical constructions become natural when we consider both as being full subcategories of $\Multi{V}$.